Venerupis decussata: Description

 The shell of Venerupis decussata is robust and can grow to a length of 75mm (3 in).
 Each valve is broadly oval or rhomboidal, with the umbones set towards the anterior end.
 The posterior hinge line is straight and the posterior margin truncate.
 The anterior hinge line slopes slightly down towards the more steeply sloping anterior margin.
 There are three cardinal teeth on each valve, the central one on the left valve and the posterior two on the right valve being bifid (having two points).
 The sculpture on the shell is bold, with both concentric ridges and radiating rays.
 The annual growth lines can be seen clearly.
 The general colour is creamy white and there are sometimes faint purplish radial bands.
 The interior is glossy white sometimes with a yellow tinge and often a bluish shading near the hinge.
 The adductor muscle scars and the pallial line are distinct, the latter having a distinctive U-shaped pallial sinus extending half way across the valve.
 The animal itself is pale grey or cream coloured with the mantle fringed with white.
 The siphons are separate for all their length and have brownish tips where they reach the surface.

 Distribution

 The range of Venerupis decussata extends from the North Sea and British Isles southwards to the Mediterranean Sea and north Africa.
-It is found buried in soft substrates, sand, muddy sand, gravel or clay, on the lower shore and at depths down to a few metres in the intertidal zone.
+It is found buried in soft substrates, sand, muddy sand, gravel, or clay, on the lower shore and at depths down to a few meters in the intertidal zone.